edistyping/favoriteshirts-frontend/README.md

 # TO DO
-    - Post.js
-        - validateInput()

-        - Visual updates
-            - Login
-                - User vs Guest

-    - Favorite page
-        -  Needs to read Favorite from localStorage/Cloud
-            - For localStorage guest, how?

-    - Upon sign out, what should we do with Favorites state?
-        - Clear the state variable, localStorage
+    - Read product data as a local state variable, not redux variable

-    - Update formatting for Home, Post, Favorite, Profile, MyPost components
-        - Post
-        - Favorite
-            - Add/Remove an item
-        - Profile
+    - Update favorite (and others)
-            - Change Email, Name, Favorite Color, Delete Account
+        - check if Favorite exists
+            - If yes, fetch products
-        - MyPost
+                - Display loading
-            - Remove, Edit
+                - Display products
+            - If no, don't fetch products
-        - Home
+                - Display None

     BUG
         - (Done) Fix Modal in White
             - Sctructure thing more neatly